marcoxa/iron-main/README.md

 somewhat smart about strings, "attributed" symbols and expressions and comments.

-It is different form the "standard" Emacs assembler mode because of some syntax peculiarities that required some special treatment for Font Lock Mode.
+It is different from the "standard" Emacs assembler mode because of some syntax peculiarities that required some special treatment for Font Lock Mode.